 Rara Lake is located inside a national park, and it is the newest national park in Nepal.
 For all Non-Nepalese trekkers, a trekking permit is required.

-Many blog will state that you need a restricted area permit to visit the lake, and that the cost of this permit is USD 90 for the first seven days and USD 15 per day after the first seven days.
-Also, that the government rule for this restricted permit states that there should be minimum of two trekkers per group.
+Many blogs will state that you need a restricted area permit to visit the lake and that the cost of this permit is USD 90 for the first seven days and USD 15 per day after the first seven days.
+Also, the government rule for this restricted permit states that there should be a minimum of two trekkers per group.